Living With Migraines- “The Invisible Illness”

 It’s something that I have only shared with the most important people in my life.
 There is a huge stigma out there when it comes to diseases or conditions that go unseen.
 When I get an attack you wouldn’t know it, you can’t see it.
 You can’t see the numb and tingles that invade my body.
 A lot of people just do not understand nor do they really want to.
 In our fast paced society it gets lost.
 I am sharing my story because I would love to see the stigma removed.
 I want people to understand that just because someone seems healthy and able it doesn’t mean that they actually are.

 All those comments that I pointed out at the beginning of this article are things that I have heard for years.
-I still deal with it til this day.
+I still deal with it to this day.
 People that I have had to deal with who never understood no matter how much you try to explain it.
 I know that other people have gone through the same things that I have and I want to let them know that they are not alone.
 I also want to let other people know that they need to think before making a judgment on somebody else.
-What is that saying…?
-“Until you have walked a mile in somebody else’s shoes…” For the Silo, Dawn Bank.
+Keep in mind that old saying: “Do not assume or judge somebody until you have walked a mile in their shoes…” For the Silo, Dawn Bank.

 Comments